-Ringette is now played across Canada, boasting 50,000 players.
-Ringette is played internationally in Estonia, Finland, Sweden, France and the United States.
-The sport has also been introduced to Japan, Australia, Czechoslovakia and Switzerland.
+Ringette is played across Canada, boasting 30,400 players.
+Ringette is played internationally in Russia.
+Estonia, Finland, Sweden, France and the United States.
+The sport has also been introduced to the Netherlands, West Germany, Japan, Australia, Czechoslovakia, New Zealand and Switzerland.

 In 1963, the late Sam Jacks of North Bay, Ontario, created the game of ringette so that girls in his community would have a team sport to play during the winter months.
 Recently, Ringette Canada developed an athletic scholarship that bears Agnes Jacks’ name to honor her for all the time she spent being an ambassador to the sport her husband invented.

 The sport of ringette was introduced to Saskatchewan in 1973 by Mr. Bob Gotts of Regina, with the Ringette Association of Saskatchewan established in 1976.

 Ringette Saskatchewan’s sport history book, With This Ring (available for purchase) traces ringette’s development in various communities throughout the years.

 Presently, Saskatchewan has approximately 1300 registered players, an all time high, with over 400 bench personnel and 287 officials.

 As with any sport, the rules that govern play can be extensive.
 The following is a list of the major playing rules: